-Though there may not be geographic priorities, the Housing Trust Fund program designates the state into three different zones.
+Though there may not be geographic priorities, the Housing Trust Fund program designates the state into four different zones.
 These zones are reflective of the amount of HTF subsidy applicants are eligible to apply for based on location of their proposed housing development.
-In 2018, the HOME Program will also utilize the same zone areas for purposes of establishing project cost limitations.
+The HOME Program utilizes the same zone areas for purposes of establishing project finance limitations.

-For 2018, SDHDA is setting aside \$1 million in HOME funds to serve rural communities.
+SDHDA is sets aside \$1 million in HOME funds to serve rural communities with populations of 5,000 or less.
 The advantage of the set aside is SDHDA is able to accept applications on-going allowing more flexibility in working with new developers in rural communities.